jrenaud90/CyRK/README.md

 ## Limitations and Known Issues

-- [Issue 1](https://github.com/jrenaud90/CyRK/issues/1): Absolute tolerance can only be passed as a single value (same for all y's).
 - [Issue 30](https://github.com/jrenaud90/CyRK/issues/30): CyRK's CySolver does not allow for complex-valued dependent variables.

 ## Citing CyRK